 *Please note that on the first Sunday and third Friday of each month this class is taught as an introduction to the intermediate series of ashtanga practice.
 Experienced practice of the primary series is recommended for attendance.

 Every Friday morning at 8:30am (prior to the start of the guided asana class), Valerie leads seated meditation session.
-The class is free and all are welcome.
+The gathering is free and all are welcome.

 Mixed Level Ashtanga Classes